Queen + Paul Rodgers: Split (2009)

 In May 2009, with a summer reunion tour with Bad Company looming, the singer told Billboard.com that the Queen + Paul Rodgers collaboration is, in effect, over, and without animosity.
 "At this point we're gonna sit back from this," Rodgers says.
 "My arrangement with (Queen's Brian May and Roger Taylor) was similar to my arrangement with Jimmy (Page) in The Firm in that it was never meant to be a permanent arrangement.
 I think we made a huge success of it, actually.
 We did two world tours and a couple of live recordings, and...made a studio album [...] which was pretty historical for (Queen's Brian May and Roger Taylor) because they hadn't really gone in the studio with anybody and recorded something like that for a very long time.
 So it was quite an achievement, I think."

 Rodgers does not rule out the possibility of working together again, however.
 "It's kind of an open book, really.
 If they approach me to do something for charity, for instance, or something like that...I'd be very much into doing that, for sure."

 Possible reunion

 In May 2011, Jane's Addiction vocalist Perry Farrell noted that Queen are currently scouting his once former and current live bassist Chris Chaney to join the band.
 Farrell stated: "I have to keep Chris away from Queen, who want him and they're not gonna get him unless we're not doing anything.
 Then they can have him."

 In the same month, Rodgers stated he may tour with Queen again in the near future, stating that he enjoyed the collaboration and may work with them again soon.
 However, on 3 June, Brian May denied rumours of a reunion, saying: "There is no talk of that happening."

 In April 2012, Paul Rodgers suggested that they will do some concerts in the future.
+Though over the following decade, nothing materialised, with Paul Rodgers developing recent health issues.